Kiiris/7-Styles-Personality-Test-/README.md

 *Approval Confirmed!*

 ## ***Description***
 In this rigourous course, I have found that I have constantly needed to adapt and be prepared to learn in several different ways to fit my needs to understand the material.
-What if I told you that in the ways that I have helped myself to learn more information, I can help anyone struggling to understand the best way that can to intake new information.
+What if I told you that in the ways that I have helped myself to learn more information, I can help anyone struggling to understand the best way they can to intake new information?
 There are 7 classified learning types (visual, aural, verbal, physical, social, and solitary).
 The goal of my project will help people classify their unique learning style!
 I will have up to 20 detailed introspective questions in a fun, interactive, and educational web development project!
 Details below.

 ***
 ### ***Goals and Potential Ideas ***